Jaboleo/crime-map/README.md

 ## Online version of the app
 **Check this project deployed on glitch.com : https://jaboleo-crime-map.glitch.me/**

 Last time I checked I couldn't see any files in the glitch project.
-Propably glitch having some issues with deploying a project directly from the github repo.
+Propably glitch is having some issues with deploying a project directly from the github repo.
 For the time being to see the source code you need to visit https://github.com/Jaboleo/crime-map.